 Disclaimer: I think you should work hard and earn what you are paid.
 Nevertheless, I like to see the levity in things.
+I collected the lot of this on the internet.

 George Costanza’s 10 Commandments For ‘Working Hard’